-Families will be asked to bring all required information (as described in the reexamination notice) to the reexamination appointment.
+Families will be asked to provide all required information (as described in the reexamination notice) as part of the reexamination process.
 The required information will include a MHA-designated reexamination form, an Authorization for the Release of Information/Privacy Act Notice, as well as supporting documentation related to the family's income, expenses, and family composition.

-Any required documents or information that the family is unable to provide at the time of the interview must be provided within 10 business days of the interview.
+Any required documents or information that the family is unable to provide during the reexamination process must be provided within 10 business days of the start of the reexamination process method.
 If the family is unable to obtain the information or materials within the required time frame, the family may request an extension.